kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 March 28: Version 6.20:
   1) Added Baiken Tsurane Sanzu-watashi interaction (white) box.
   2) Fixed Combo Recipe not registering Ground/Air Throw if it's the first hit in a combo.
-  3) In the 'Tension Values' panel, in its 'Tension Gain On Attack' field, added a list of ranges of values of Tension Pulse and their corresponding tension gain modifiers.
+  3) In the 'Tension Values' panel, inside the comment for its 'Tension Gain On Attack' field, added a list of ranges of values of Tension Pulse and their corresponding tension gain modifiers.
   4) Combo Recipe now displays delay cancels and idle times.
 The display of delay cancels, idle times, microwalks and microdashes can be turned off, each separately.
   5) The 'Combo Damage & Combo Stun' panel now displays the tension gained by you and the burst gained by your opponent during the last combo.
   6) There is a new setting in Settings - General Settings, called 'Starting Tension Pulse', ranging from -25000 to 25000, which lets you set the initial Tension Pulse upon stage reset in Training Mode.